 Do your students think the age of exploration is over?
 Show them the shocking truth: the age of exploration has barely just begun at the ocean floor!
-Use both units over the course of a month; or select just one or two resources to introduce your students to the incredible under water environment of the deep sea vents.
+Introduce your students to the incredible under water environment of the deep sea vents.

 Explore the concepts that underlie the study of the stars and other heavenly bodies, and how astrophysicists analyze their distant light for clues to their physical and chemical properties.
 This collection sets out the fundamentals and demonstrates them in a set of articles, activities, and reference lists for all ages.

 A series of online investigations featuring scientific discoveries from Museum’s experts.
 Science Explorations is a collaboration between the Museum and Scholastic, the global children’s publishing, education, and media company, created to promote science literacy among students in grades 3 through 10.

 Our views on dinosaur biology has evolved and changed dramatically over the past few decades.
 These activities and resources will help your students understand everything from basic dinosaur biology and evolution, to the tools and methods of modern paleontology.

 These materials support student investigations of a virtual journey to the Moon in the Hayden Planetarium, or your own classroom.

 Investigate the effects of zebra mussels on the Hudson River with videos, articles, and interactive graphing tools.
 This website gives you access to the actual data scientists have collected about the river.

 Bolivia’s diversity of animal and plant life is among the greatest in the world.
 Learn why the country has designated more than 17 percent of its land as protected areas.